NickMcConnell/FAangband/docs/a-quick-demo.rst

 them).
 The most common "monsters" in town are small animals (cats and dogs) and townspeople (merchants, mercenaries, miscreants, etc).

 Now use the ``l`` command to "look" around.
-This will cause the cursor to be moved onto each "interesting" square, one at a time, giving you a description of that square.
+This allows you to move the cursor around and get a description of what is present at the cursor.
 The cursor always starts on the square containing your character.
 In this case, you will see a message telling you that your character is standing on a staircase.
-Keep pressing space until the prompt goes away.
+Pressing space will cycle through the interesting locations nearby.
+Press ``q`` or ESCAPE to exit the look command.

 Now press ``i``, to display your character's "inventory".
 New characters start out with some objects to help them survive (though there is an option to start with more money instead).
 Your character will have some food, a potion, some torches, and a scroll.
+Press ESCAPE to get out of the inventory display.
 Press ``e`` to see what you are wearing.
 You will find you are wearing armour on your body, wielding a dagger and lighting the way with a torch.
 You have many other equipment slots but they are all currently empty.
+Press ESCAPE to get out of the equipment display.

 Press ``t`` to take something off.
 Note that the equipment listing is reduced to those objects which can actually be taken off.
 Press ``g`` to take off the armour, and then press ``e`` again.
 Note that the armour is no longer shown in the equipment.
-Press escape.
+Press ESCAPE.
 Press ``w`` to wield something and observe that the inventory listing is reduced to those objects which can actually be wielded or worn, press ``e`` to put the armour back on.